 The Penn Memory Center, a NIA-designated ADC since 1991 and the only such center in our tri-state area, has contributed data on participating patients and normal controls to the study since its inception in 1999.

 Visit www.alz.washington.edu for more information.

 Who can participate?

-- Older adults with normal cognition, mild cognitive impairment (MCI), or mild to moderate Alzheimer’s disease or related dementia
+- Adults ages 65 and older with normal cognition, mild cognitive impairment (MCI), or mild to moderate Alzheimer’s disease or related dementia

 - Need a reliable study partner who can provide information to our research staff about the participant’s functioning